 Technical requirements- Stricter technical standards for subsidy approval have been introduced to encourage innovation.
 Fast-charging e-buses, for example, will receive over 60 percent higher subsidies than those that charge at normal speeds.

 Subsidy rollbacks caused a dip in China’s electric car sales in January, but Q1 ended with a 41 percent increase over the same period last year.
 With thinner subsidies, market consolidation and technology-based competition will be strengthened.
 So far, subsidies have favoured local players indirectly, because they understand better and act more vigorously on policy, and directly, as the government seeks to promote local technology.
 Samsung SDI and LG Chem batteries, for instance, were excluded from the subsidies program in favour of BYD and CATL.

 Zero-emission vehicle (ZEV) mandate- Taking inspiration from Californiaâ€™s successful ZEV programme, China has drawn up a scheme that would force automotive manufacturers in China to either produce more EVs, purchase carbon credits from peers, or face fines.
-The rules would require 8 percent of OEMsâ€™ sales to be made up of PEVs by 2018, rising to 12 percent by 2020.
-A trial will initiate this year, with full implementation planned for 2018.
+The rules would require 10 percent of OEMsâ€™ sales to be made up of PEVs by 2019, rising to 12 percent by 2020.

 The proposal has raised concerns for its strict requirements and short time-frames.
 But a number of OEMs have reacted by increasing rather than reducing their China investments.
 Following GM and VW, Daimler recently scaled up its EV investments in China through a new agreement with its JV partner BAIC.
 Toyota has also announced two made-in-China plug-in hybrid models for 2018, shifting away from conventional hybrids that donâ€™t fall into Chinaâ€™s NEV classification.